audstav/oppiadocstest/docs/source/lesson/create.rst

 .. topic:: Formatting Content

-   The editor box gives you several formatting options including bolding, italicizing, inserting images, links, videos etc. As an example, you may choose to add an additional tab in this section to provide extra information using the 'Insert tabs' button (if you want to provide a hint but not have it show up right away, see the :ref:`Add Hints<addhints>` section instead).
+   The editor box gives you several formatting options including bolding, italicizing, inserting images, links, videos etc. As an example, you may choose to add an additional tab in this section to provide extra information using the '**Insert tabs**' button (if you want to provide a hint but not have it show up right away, see the :ref:`Add Hints<addhints>` section instead).
 This will end up looking like this:

    .. figure:: /images/Content_with_tab.png
       :alt: Editor box with tab inserted